 Conversation tools

 Available when the matching permission is on.
-A scheduled run gets none of these.
+Scheduled runs are non-interactive by definition, so they get none of these.

 | Tool | What it does |